datagrok-ai/public/help/explore/data-augmentation/info-panels.md

 then either write a script or use Matlab's DSP toolbox (along the way, they would need to enter metadata that is often not included in the dataset, such as sampling rate).

-Within the Datagrok platform, a simple info panel can be developed that would understand when the data is a digital signal, perform all of the above-mentioned operations in the background (utilizing the metadata stored within the dataset), and push the results to the user.
-The result of the script below is a "Spectrogram" panel that would get shown in the context panel on the right when user clicks on a column with the digital signal.
+Within the Datagrok platform, a simple info pane can be developed that would understand when the data is a digital signal, perform all of the above-mentioned operations in the background (utilizing the metadata stored within the dataset), and push the results to the user.
+The result of the script below is a "Spectrogram" pane that would get shown in the **Context Panel** on the right when user clicks on a column with the digital signal.

-See the following info panel (spectrogram-panel.grok) in action by opening (project:eeg)
+See the following info pane (spectrogram-panel.grok) in action by opening (project:eeg)

 ```
 #name: Spectrogram info panel